Biblical Hittites: Esau and Jacob

 This passage refers to Jacob being buried in Machpelah.
 Joseph was buried in Shechem (Joshua 24.32): "And the bones of Joseph, which the children of Israel brought up out of Egypt, buried they in Shechem, in the parcel of ground which Jacob bought of the sons of Hamor the father of Shechem for a hundred pieces of money; and they became the inheritance of the children of Joseph."

-Exodus and the conquest of Canaan
+The Exodus and the conquest of Canaan

 This period is conjectured to start sometime after 1800 BC and end sometime before 1000 BC.
 In this period (in which can be included the promise made to Abraham, centuries earlier, and its recall by Nehemiah half a millennium later), the Hittites are mentioned about a dozen times as part of an almost fixed formula that lists the "seven nations greater and mightier than [the Hebrews]" whose lands will be eventually conquered.
 Five other "major nations" are mentioned in almost all instances of the formula: Canaanites, Amorites, Hivites, Jebusites, and Perizzites.
 The Girgashites are mentioned only five times.
 Abraham's covenant in omits the Hivites but includes the Kadmonites, Kenites, Kenizzites, and Rephaim.